reenatelasi/nodeEC2deploy/README.md

 Use nvm to install the latest version of Node.js by typing the following at the command line.

+nvm install --lts
+nvm install 16

+Use nvm to install the latest version of Node.js by typing the following at the command line.

 nvm install node

 Test that node and npm are installed and running correctly by typing the following at the terminal: